NatLibFi/rundeck-job-proxy/README.md

 - **version**: Rundeck API version to use.
 Defaults to _14_.
 - **backend**: Rundeck server URL.
 Defaults to _http://localhost:4440_.
 - **map**: A mapping of JSON payload properties to job options.
 Property names represents the option name.
 The values are arrays which represent the property hierarchy of the mapped value.
 Defaults to _{}_.
+- **filter**: An object representing JSON payload properties and their values.
+If one of these properties does not exist in the payload or has a different value the request is not passed to the backend (HTTP status code 400 is returned).
+Values are compared with the strict equality operators (===).

 ### Example configuration
 ```js